ElPumpo/TinyNvidiaUpdateChecker/README.md

 - [.NET Desktop Runtime 8 x86](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - Internet connection
 - (optional) [WinRAR](https://www.rarlab.com/) or [7-Zip](http://www.7-zip.org) for minimal install feature

-### .NET Desktop Runtime 8

-If a prompt comes up to install .NET Runtime 8, then do not worry.

-There is two ways you can install it.
-The easiest and first way is with a privileged command prompt.

-`winget install Microsoft.DotNet.DesktopRuntime.8 --architecture x86`

-Or

-[Navigate to the download page](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and select the __.NET Desktop Runtime x86__ download

 ## Installation